garyli1019/CarND-Traffic-Sign-Classifier/report.md

 [image7]: ./internet_images/7.png
 [image8]: ./internet_images/result.png

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/lyj19940105/Udacity-CarND-Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration